 Langdon in the Langdon Series

 In Dan Brown’s newest novel, Origin, the protagonist, Robert Langdon, searches for clues hidden throughout Spain to discover the mystery of “where we came from” and “where we are going”.
 Not only does Langdon have a beautiful woman, Ambra Vidal, by his side throughout his journey, but he also relies on a computer named Winston to assist him.
-The trio’s knowledge compliments one another as they try to decipher codes and clues that will lead them to discovering the truth behind the origin of life, as presented by Langdon’s student from Harvard, Edmond Kirsch.
+The trio’s knowledge complements one another as they try to decipher codes and clues that will lead them to discovering the truth behind the origin of life, as presented by Langdon’s student from Harvard, Edmond Kirsch.
 In Langdon’s journey, he becomes entangled in a new web of codes, symbols, and knowledge.

 Throughout the Robert Langdon novels, Langdon played the role of the all-knowing.
 When a code needed to be deciphered, or a question required an answer, Langdon was almost always the one who solved it.
 Brown, more often than not, made Langdon the most knowledgeable character in the novel.
 Throughout Origin, however, Winston adds new depth to Langdon’s journey.
 Artificial intelligence plays a key role in this novel.
 With the discovery of the new kingdom Technium, as well as Winston, Langdon is no longer the all-knowing.
 Yet, the Winston’s knowledge paired with Langdon’s reasoning process makes an unstoppable pairing.
 This complementary relationship between the two characters assists them greatly along the journey.